5 Inspiring Writing Quotes From African American Authors

 Take one of the quotes from above and think about how it applies to you.
 How can you use it to grow as a writer?
 Save it along with some of your other favorite quotes somewhere easily accessible, like a Word document or a Pinterest board.

 With that inspiration mulling around in your head, write for fifteen minutes.
-You can work on your work in progress, or start a new story.
-Share your practice in the comments once you’ve finished, if you’d like.
-Don’t forget to give your fellow writers some love, too!
+You can spend the time on your work in progress, or start a new story.

+When time is up, share your practice in the Pro Practice Workshop here, and leave feedback for a few other writers.
+Not a member?
+Join us here.

+The Magic Violinist is a young author who writes mostly fantasy stories.
+She loves to play with her dog and spend time with her family.
+Oh, and she's homeschooled.
+You can visit her blog at themagicviolinist.blogspot.com.
+You can also follow The Magic Violinist on Twitter (@Magic_Violinist).

 Love this!